Why It Works

 To Cook On A Burner: When ready to cook, heat 1 tablespoon oil in a wok over high heat until smoking.
 Add half of beef and cook without moving until well seared, about 1 minute.
 Continue cooking while stirring and tossing until lightly cooked but still pink in spots, about 1 minute.
 Transfer to a large bowl.
 Repeat with 1 more tablespoon of oil and remaining beef, adding beef to same bowl.
 Wipe out wok.

 Add 1 more tablespoon oil to wok and heat over high heat until smoking.
-Add half of broccoli.
+Add half of broccoli and cook until crisp-tender and lightly charred, about 1 minute.
 Transfer to bowl with beef.
 Repeat with remaining oil and remaining broccoli.
 Return wok to high heat until smoking.
 Return beef and broccoli to wok and add garlic/ginger/scallion mixture.
 Cook, tossing and stirring until fragrant, about 30 seconds.
 Add sauce and scallion greens and cook, tossing and stirring constantly until lightly thickened, about 45 seconds longer.
 Carefully transfer to a serving platter and serve.

 This recipe is the third in a four-part series about how to stir-fry on an outdoor grill.

 |Amount per serving|

 |Total Carbohydrate 18g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|